MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 Finnish		|Korean		|Serbian (Latin, Serbia)

 >[!NOTE]
->Power Automate Desktop (preview) is available only in English, French, German, Japanese, Spanish.
+>Power Automate Desktop  is available only in English, French, German, Japanese, Spanish.
 Preview features aren’t meant for production use and may have restricted functionality.

 ## Uninstall Power Automate Desktop